EnronChain/Enron/docs/guides/tools/truffle.md

 # Truffle: Deploying a Smart Contract

-Learn how to deploy a simple Solidity-based smart contract to Echelon using the Truffle environment {synopsis}
+Learn how to deploy a simple Solidity-based smart contract to Enron using the Truffle environment {synopsis}

 ## Pre-requisite Readings